leilamalihi/leilamalihi.github.io/_pages/about.md

 - Your dataset is noisy?
 - You need more identities
 - Use the [(LCW)](https://drive.google.com/drive/folders/1eHmgUfvix0bE7zg9ezY8joOv39r_4o3- ) child face dataset
-- In [klix](https://www.ikw.uni-osnabrueck.de/research_groups/computer_vision/research/klix.html) project, we proposed a novel dataset ”Labeled Children in the Wild” (LCW) for facial recognition tasks, that features a more challenging (high variance) visual domain for modern face recognition solutions and freely available.
+- In [klix](https://www.ikw.uni-osnabrueck.de/research_groups/computer_vision/research/klix.html) project, we proposed a novel dataset ”Labeled Children in the Wild” (LCW) for facial recognition tasks, that features a more challenging (high variance) for modern face recognition solutions and freely available.